vijayko/Blog-Application/README.md

 - [x] A user can signup/login.
 - [x] Only an author can edit/delete their post(s).
 - [x] A user can post comments in each post.
+- [x] Create a user profile for the users.

 ## Getting started